-Two Things dominate the character of the bustling East Sussex town of Hastings – the sea and 1066.
+Two points of interest dominate the character of the bustling East Sussex town of Hastings – the sea and 1066.
 One of the medieval Cinque Ports, Hastings has long had a close relationship with the ocean, and although its fishing industry has declined, it still has Europe's largest beach-launched fishing fleet.

 As for the Norman Conquests, Hastings is not the actual location of the famous battle in 1066.
 That exact spot is just a few miles down the road at Battle Abbey.
 However, its legacy still colours the entire town.
 The remains of William the Conqueror's first English castle still stand today, though centuries of warfare and erosion have taken their toll.

-Today Hastings offers a range of attractions for the short break visitor.
+Today the town offers a range of attractions for the short break visitor looking for what to do in Hastings.
 From Britain's steepest funicular, to the meandering alleyways of the Old Town, it's a great place to explore for a few days.

 Hastings also boasts a lively (and growing) arts scene.
 Every year the coastal Current Arts Festival brings a stunning variety of works and performances to Hastings.
 This innovative, creative side to Hastings comes out in unexpected places.
 The seafront is now decorated with several impressive light displays – including the wonderful Sticks of Rock!

 - Try the Shipwreck Museum for tales of souls lost at sea then head to the nearby Blue Reef Aquarium to get up close and personal with numerous sea creatures.

 - Visit the nearby town of Battle and see the site of the famous 1066 Battle of Hastings at Battle Abbey.

 - Take a look at the John Logie Baird Collection at the Hastings Museum and Art Gallery - Baird was living in Hastings when he invented the television.